ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 communication, where data is transferred often slow compared to the processing power of the CPU.
-The Nim standard library provides an async/await framework which can be used similarly as that of Python, and the external Chronos package of [Status corp.]{.ndef} offers one more similar package.
+The Nim standard library provides an async/await framework which can be used similarly as that of Python, and the external Chronos package of [Status corp.] offers one more similar package.
 Additionally, there was a discussion of some Nim developers to support or replace the async/await framework with a more flexible CPS based one.
 We should mention, that async/await has its